ASU-RISE-Lab/risky_overcooked/README.md

 Mind: Coordinating with agents of Unknown Bias using Cumulative Prospect Theory," In _Proceedings of the International Conference on Machine Learning (ICML)_, 2025. accepted

+## Questions and Comments

+Please direct your questions and comments to Mason O. Smith at mosmith3@asu.edu

 ## Dev Log (Coming Soon)
 - Working on PyPI installation